kurijlj/C-Cmake-CLI-Framework/README.md

 - **app:** The main application target.
 This is the target that is built from the framework source code.
 - **dummy:** A dummy target that does nothing.
-This is useful for testing the build system.
+This is useful for testing the build tool.
 And also for buidling the tests.
 - **dummy_test:** A dummy test target that uses the `munit' framework to test the basic functionality of the framework.
 - **all**: Build all abovementioned targets.